 Our interdisciplinary team of researchers from UC Berkeley, UC Santa Cruz, and UC Davis

 Get to know our community partners

-Stay updated and see our upcoming events
+Stay updated on our newsletter ad upcoming events

 Creating communities that are more resilient to wildfires by harnessing the collective knowledge and action of community members, emergency personnel, civic leaders, and researchers.

 The Major Goals of the Project